kongware/scriptum/README.md

 ### `Tuple` Type

-Tuples are defined as a subclass of `Array` and are not extensible:
+Tuples are a subclass of `Array` and are not extensible:

 ```javascript
 const tupMap = fun(